Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/docs/WorkedExample.md

 * the memory is 0.005047545729166667 x 231.12 = 1.166588768925 ??
 * the total is 0.017980941477430557 x 231.12 = 4.15575519426375  <- OK, see DB entry below

-NB total is NOT the other two quantities added together.
+NB total is NOT the other two quantities above added together.

 ```
 ga_db=# select carbonfootprint, carbonfootprint_memoryneededonly, carbonfootprint_failedjobs from ga_data_aggregate where user_name = 'uid_1' and submitdate = '2022-11-11';